omerwe/polyfun/README.md

 <br>

 # Manual
 We provide a detailed manual of PolyFun, PolyLoc and finemapper in the [Wiki page](https://github.com/omerwe/polyfun/wiki).
+If you run into any issues, please check [the FAQ](https://github.com/omerwe/polyfun/wiki/5.-FAQ) first.